Aliases for DPH5 Gene

 This gene encodes a component of the diphthamide synthesis pathway.
 Diphthamide is a post-translationally modified histidine residue found only on translation elongation factor 2.
 It is conserved from archaebacteria to humans, and is targeted by diphtheria toxin and Pseudomonas exotoxin A to halt cellular protein synthesis.
 The yeast and Chinese hamster homologs of this protein catalyze the trimethylation of the histidine residue on elongation factor 2, resulting in a diphthine moiety that is subsequently amidated to yield diphthamide.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DPH5 Gene

 DPH5 (Diphthamide Biosynthesis 5) is a Protein Coding gene.
-Diseases associated with DPH5 include diphtheria.
-Among its related pathways are Transport to the Golgi and subsequent modification and Gamma carboxylation, hypusine formation and arylsulfatase activation.
+Among its related pathways are Metabolism of proteins and Gamma carboxylation, hypusine formation and arylsulfatase activation.
 GO annotations related to this gene include methyltransferase activity and diphthine synthase activity.